hjdarnel/slack-gamebot/README.md

 =============
 ## Usage

 Start talking to your bot!
+All commands can be addressed to the bot's username, pp, or :pingpong: (any aliases)

 ![](screenshots/hi.png)